Fac-Grad Seminar 2014-15: "Black Studies in the Digital Age"

 The Center for African American Studies (CAAS) Faculty-Graduate seminar is an intimate intellectual community.
 Our goal is to establish a small but intellectually diverse and committed group of scholars who will attend all meetings and engage in sustained discourse during the year.
-Given these goals and the limited meeting space, we are accepting only ten (10) graduate students into each semester’s seminar.
+Given these goals and the limited meeting space, we will be accepting only ten (10) graduate students into each semester’s seminar.
 We encourage graduate students to commit to both semesters and preference for spring registration will be given to students engaged in the fall seminar; participants will be paid a small stipend.

-Schedule – Spring 2013
+Schedule – Spring 2015